E-xyza/zigler/guides/03-allocators.md

 ## Building composable allocators backed by zig's beam allocator

-Because zigler's beam allocators conform to zig's allocator interface, you may use use any composable allocator in the standard library or any composable allocator from an imported zig package, passing any one of the beam allocators into place.
+Because zigler's beam allocators conform to zig's allocator interface, you may use use any composable allocator in the standard library or any composable allocator from an imported module, passing any one of the beam allocators into place.

 ```elixir
 ~Z"""